Open-Technology-Foundation/StructuredText/README.md

 StructuredText format is a very simple and flexible way to represent textual key-value pairs that are structured, but with high human-readablity, with support for comments and multi-line values.

+Input can be processed in a "Loose" mode, or a "Strict" mode.
+In Strict mode StructuredText demands rigid adherance to the standard 'key:value' structure, and returns an error condition when this fails.

 ### 'Strict' Mode
 Strict mode in the extract function controls how the function behaves when it encounters certain conditions or errors.